-The Free Papua Movement (OPM) has committed various acts of violence that violate human rights, including murder, torture, and kidnapping.
-These actions not only result in profound physical and psychological harm to the victims, but also create instability in the Papua region.
-Based on Article 1 number 6 of Law Number 39 of 1999 concerning Human Rights, OPM's actions meet the criteria for gross human rights violations because their actions are systematic and widespread against civilians.
-This is in accordance with the provisions stating that gross human rights violations include actions that are planned and carried out systematically or widely, and target civilians whose perpetrators can be individuals, groups of people, or state officials according to Article 1 paragraph 6 of Law Number 39 of 1999.
-This is an important point that we must be able to change the mindset or basic thinking related to the legal subject of human rights violations, namely not only the state but anyone can, including individuals and non-state actors such as the OPM.
+The Free Papua Movement (OPM) has committed various acts of violence that violate human rights, including murder, torture, and abduction.
+These actions not only result in profound physical and psychological harm to the victims but also create instability in the Papua region.
+Based on Article 1 number 6 of Law Number 39 of 1999 concerning Human Rights, the OPM's actions meet the criteria for gross human rights violations because their actions are systematic and widespread against civilians.
+This is in accordance with the provisions stating that gross human rights violations include actions that are planned and carried out systematically or widely and target civilians, whose perpetrators can be individuals, groups of people, or state officials, according to Article 1, Paragraph 6 of Law Number 39 of 1999.
+This is an important point: we must be able to change the mindset or basic thinking related to the legal subject of human rights violations, namely that not only the state but anyone can commit violations, including individuals and non-state actors such as the OPM.

-The determination of OPM as a perpetrator of gross human rights violations is very important to stop their heinous actions and to fulfill the government's obligation to protect human rights.
-This determination is also needed to send a strong signal that the state does not tolerate acts of violence that violate international law and norms, and to ensure that perpetrators of violence can be tried fairly in accordance with applicable laws, even if tried in a Human Rights Court, the criminal sanctions will be more burdensome for the perpetrators of the crime because the threat can be 25 years, life, or death.
+The determination of OPM as a perpetrator of gross human rights violations is crucial to stop their heinous actions and fulfill the government's obligation to protect human rights.
+This determination is also needed to send a strong signal that the state does not tolerate acts of violence that violate international law and norms and to ensure that perpetrators of violence are tried fairly in accordance with applicable laws.
+Even if tried in a Human Rights Court, criminal sanctions will be more burdensome for the perpetrators of the crime because the threat can be 25 years, life, or death.
 This is in line with the mandate of the 1945 Constitution Article 28I paragraph (4) and Article 72 of Law Number 39 of 1999 concerning Human Rights, which emphasizes that the state has an obligation to protect and guarantee human rights for all its citizens.

-In a legal context, this determination provides a strong legal basis for the authorities to take firm legal steps against OPM.
-This will also strengthen the law enforcement mechanism in Indonesia, especially in handling cases of gross human rights violations that often involve political and military forces.
-Thus, the urgency of this determination is not only aimed at providing justice for the victims, but also to strengthen the legal and governance system in Indonesia in facing the challenges of gross human rights violations.
+In a legal context, this determination provides a strong legal basis for authorities to take firm legal steps against OPM.
+This will also strengthen law enforcement in Indonesia, especially in handling cases of gross human rights violations that often involve political and military forces.
+Thus, the urgency of this determination is not only aimed at providing justice for the victims but also at strengthening the legal and governance systems in Indonesia to face the challenges of gross human rights violations.